Collaborative Data Services

 1) Assist investigators in the early stages of developing research projects with consultations on study design and project feasibility, including identification of patient cohorts based on detailed inclusion and exclusion criteria.

 Basic, clinical, population and quantitative scientists are often unfamiliar with the breadth and depth of patient data available for answering a wide range of research questions.
-Furthermore, employing novel study designs to optimize the use of discrete data in combination with manually abstracted data is a skillset with which not all investigators are equipped.
-Faculty may request CDSC consultation to identify existing sources of data available to answer a specific research question and define a study design (retrospective cohort, nested case-control, etc.) that best leverages the existing data with or without manual chart abstraction.
-In addition to study design consultation, investigators may obtain sample size estimates for use in statistical power calculations.
-Given that much of this work is conducted during the preparation of grant applications (i.e. prior to funding), the CDSC provides the first two hours of consultation free of charge.
+Furthermore, employing novel study designs to optimize the use of discrete data in combination with manually abstracted data is a skill set with which not all investigators are equipped.
+Faculty may request CDSC consultation to identify existing sources of data available to answer a specific research question and define a study design (retrospective cohort, nested case control, etc.) that best leverages the existing data with or without manual chart abstraction.
+In addition, to study design consultation, investigators may obtain sample size estimates for use in statistical power calculations.
+Given that much of this work is conducted during the preparation of grant applications (i.e. prior to funding), the CDSC provides the first two (2) hours of consultation free of charge.

 3) Democratize access to de-identified data by providing individual or small group training on the use of self-service querying tools and querying best practices.

-To empower researchers to query HRI directly, Moffitt has invested in the development and maintenance of self-service querying tool that provides a de-identified view of Moffitt patient data.
+To empower researchers to query MCAP directly, Moffitt has invested in the development of MCAP Explorer, a self-service tool for data exploration and cohort identification, developed by Moffitt's Health Informatics team.
 To obtain accurate counts of patients that meet specific eligibility criteria requires both knowledge of the querying tool itself, as well as knowledge of the underlying data sources and best practices for querying data across systems.
 For example, the order of applied filters can impact the sample size estimates, as data from different systems are not always available for all patients.
 Knowledge of these nuances improves the quality of the queries.
-As such, the CDSC offers individual and group level training on querying tool use, subject matter expertise in specific source systems and associated best practices in querying.
+As such, CDSC offers individual and group-level training on querying tool use, subject matter expertise in specific source systems and associated best practices in querying.

 This work has been supported in part by the Collaborative Data Services Core at the H. Lee Moffitt Cancer Center & Research Institute, a comprehensive cancer center designated by the National Cancer Institute and funded in part by Moffitt’s Cancer Center Support Grant (P30-CA076292)